Analysis | Just because an attempt to steal an election is ludicrous and ham-handed doesn’t mean it can’t work

 Or, you know, the Democrats could be joined by one of the other Republican senators who might be a little freaked out at the idea that the results of an election could be undone through extra-democratic machinations.
 It is not ideal that the fate of the presidency would come down to the good faith of Republican senators, but it nonetheless may.

-There are a lot of other ways in which this could go sideways, Foley pointed out.
+There are a lot of other ways this could go sideways, Foley pointed out.
 He theorized, for example, a joint session of Congress being overseen by the president of the Senate — a gentleman named Mike Pence — trying to change the rules midstream and forcing a stalemate with House Speaker Nancy Pelosi (D-Calif.).
 Foley also pointed out that even successfully adjudicating the election results in concordance with Biden’s obvious electoral college victory wouldn’t mean that no harm had been done.
 Efforts to wrench electoral votes away from a popular vote winner and attempts to interfere with the certification of results pose their own risks to the system of choosing representatives through elections.

 A great deal of damage has already been done.
 Lawyers for the president of the United States throwing out sloppy, ridiculous and even unhinged rationales for interfering with the will of the voters in a half-dozen states is part of a dangerous ploy that has already cemented doubt about the outcome among Republicans.
 There’s no reason to think that every election moving forward won’t be similarly marred by attempts to overturn the popular will through some combination of legal chicanery, conspiracy-theory espousal and efforts to game the system.